Skip to content

 iOSAppId string Yes appId, applied in monitoring

-samplerate number No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default value is 1.
+samplerate number No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default is 1.
 Scope is all View, Action, LongTask, Error data under the same session_id

-enableNativeUserAction boolean No Whether to track Native Action, Button click events, pure uni-app applications are recommended to turn off, default false, Android cloud packaging is not supported
+enableNativeUserAction boolean No Whether to track Native Action, Button click events, pure uni-app applications are recommended to turn off, default false, Android cloud packaging not supported

 enableNativeUserView boolean No Whether to track Native View automatically, pure uni-app applications are recommended to turn off, default false